von-kommunikasjon/von-sveltekit-lib/README.md

-# Sanity - SvelteKit | image url generator
+# SvelteKit components for Sanity projects
-Components fore use in SvelteKit with Sanity.
+SvelteKit components for Sanity frontends.
+Mainly Imageurl builder with no api calls.
+Hopfully it will grow.

 ## Install
 ```bash